fireproof-storage/fp-website/pages/join.md

 date: 2017-01-01T00:00:00.000Z
 permalink: /join/index.html
 layout: layouts/commercial.njk
-eleventyNavigation:
-  key:
-  order: 0
 ---

 The [core Fireproof database](https://www.npmjs.com/package/@fireproof/core) is always free to use, and you can write full-featured apps in your local browser.
-With verified membership you get immediate access to the developer forums as well as (coming soon) the ability to use [the developer dashboard](/try-free/) and metered services.
-Connecting to the Fireproof dev tools unlocks extra power like replication and sync, that would require your own server to manage otherwise.
-Fireproof Access allows you to use pay-as-you-go services (coming soon) like syncing and monitoring.
-Minimum pricing is $1 / month, which is enough to run a typical small-scale application.
+With verified membership you get immediate access to the developer forum and (coming soon) [the developer dashboard](/try-free/) and metered services like replication and sync. **Minimum pricing is $1 / month**, which is enough to run a typical small-scale application.

 |                                        | Fireproof Access                          | Fireproof Echelon                       |
 |----------------------------------------|-------------------------------------------|-----------------------------------------|